mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

     lambda x: x["user_id"]))))
 ```

-There are several recommenders examples in the Keras documentation and a few implement the example code in "pure Keras" which is interesting to see a lower level implementation.
-However, in this example Python user and movie models are derived from the Python class **tf.keras.Model** that makes the implementation much shorter.
+In this example Python user and movie models are derived from the Python class **tf.keras.Model**.
 Let's look at the implementation of these two models:

 ```python
 class UserModel(tf.keras.Model):